viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 * Follows commands like "move forward" and "spin".
 * Makes observations about its environment with prompts like "What do you see?".

-This tutorial will provide step-by-step instructions to show you how to create an AI-integrated Viam robot, including a supply list and sample code.
+This tutorial will show you how to use the Viam platform to create an AI-integrated robot.

 ## Hardware list